TweetTran/TweetProjects/README.md

   - Software:
     - Python (Primary programming language),
     - Tkinter (GUI library for interface),
+    - SQL (Structured Query Language),
     - SQLite (Database for storing job application records),
-    - PyInstaller (For converting the script into an executable).
+    - PyInstaller (For converting the script into an executable program).
   - Hardware:
     - Windows/macOS/Linux PC with Python installed,
     - Sufficient RAM and storage for running a GUI application,